The Line of Best Fit (Linear Regression)

 Linear regression on a calculator

-If you have a Casio calculator, the kind with the round button in the middle at the top((The proper kind.)), you can get it to do the heavy lifting for you.
+If you have a Casio calculator, the kind with the round button in the middle at the top3, you can get it to do the heavy lifting for you.
 This is the way I recommend doing it, because given the choice between adding up huge lists of numbers or letting a machine designed to add up huge lists of numbers, I’d generally leave it to the specialist.

 Here’s what you do:

 - Press mode and then ‘stat’, which is number 2 on my calculator.
-It’ll give you a table with $x$ and $y$ at the top of each column.
+It’ll give you a table with

-- Fill in your data, and read it back to make sure you haven’t missed or mistaken anything.
+and at the top of each column. - Fill in your data, and read it back to make sure you haven’t missed or mistaken anything.

 - Press ‘AC’ to get into normal calculator mode.
 It’ll say ‘STAT’ at the top, which is a Good Thing.